Find the best collection of mosaic knitting patterns here in this free pattern round up – makes of all types and for all skill levels!

 Yarn: Lily Sugar’n Cream Solids & Denim (Worsted Weight #4)

-A lot of free mosaic knitting patterns seem to favor stockinette, but squishy garter stitch can look just as nice!
+Many free mosaic knitting patterns seem to favor stockinette, but squishy garter stitch can look just as nice!
 The Hint of Heather set includes a generously sized cowl and a cozy pair of mittens.
-Everything is worked flat in garter stitch, so you don’t have to do a single pesky purl stitch.
+Everything is worked flat in a garter stitch, so you don’t have to do a single pesky purl stitch.

 Designer: DROPS Design